 DR JOSHUA KRETCHMAR

 Joshua B. Kretchmar

 Dr. Kretchmar’s interest and belief in the whole patient extends beyond the boundaries of Rejuvenation Medical.
-He keeps active and trained in both Family and Emergency medicine and volunteers in underserved/rural areas, as well as in disasters around the world.
-He believes all people, everywhere, have a right to medical care and significant amounts of the proceeds from Rejuvenation will be set aside every year for medical mission trips to disaster zones.
+He keeps active and trained in both Family and Emergency medicine and volunteers in underserved/rural areas and disasters worldwide.
+He believes all people, everywhere, have a right to medical care.
+Significant amounts of the proceeds from Rejuvenation will be set aside every year for medical mission trips to disaster zones.